clickworkorange/node-red-contrib-mass-combi/README.md

 IIRC 12VDC is present on one of the RJ12 modular jack pins, so be careful.

-In case you're not using Node-RED, here are some JavaScript examples to get you started:
+In case you're not using Node-RED, here are some JavaScript examples to get you started ("meta" code ripped from my Node-RED nodes):

 To read the control panel LEDs, send `["0xC1","0xF0","0x25","0x00","0x00","0x00","0x00","0x01","0xD7"]` and parse with